ualberta-mueller-group/MCGS/docs/development-notes.md

         - In the future we could use a macro to check if the result of a recursive call timed out
     - `sumgame::solve` runs until completion, without timing out
     - `sumgame::solve_with_timeout` runs until it either completes, or the timeout expires
+        - Currently this spawns a thread which calls `_solve_with_timeout`, and the main thread blocks until completion or timeout.
+        - This may interfere with some performance profiling tools, but other implementations based on checking a clock seem to be costly.
     - `sumgame::solve_with_games` temporarily adds games to the sum, calls `sumgame::solve`, then removes the games and returns the result.

 ## "Logically const" interface for solving games